VirrageS/handwritten-digits-recognition/README.md

 # (MNIST) Handwritten Digits Recognition

-Convolution neural network to recognize handwritten digits (MNIST dataset).
+Convolutional neural network to recognize handwritten digits (MNIST dataset).

 MNIST Dataset is downloaded from `https://s3.amazonaws.com/torch7/data/mnist.t7.tgz` which contains images (**32x32**) with classes from 1 to 10 divided into **60'000 training images** and **10'000 test images**.
-To use it you have to download [Torch](http://torch.ch/docs/getting-started.html#_) first.
+To use this script you have to download [Torch](http://torch.ch/docs/getting-started.html#_) first.

-Below you can see example usage of this neural network.
+Below you can see example usage of this convolutional neural network.

 ## Kaggle

-You can use this model to predict output for Kaggle [Digit Recognizer](https://www.kaggle.com/c/digit-recognizer) challenge.
+You can also use this model to predict output for Kaggle [Digit Recognizer](https://www.kaggle.com/c/digit-recognizer) challenge.
 Unfortunately Kaggle MNIST Dataset have different images geometry (**28x28**) and different file format what makes code a little bit uglier :C
 Kaggle dataset consist of **42'000 training images** with classes from 0 to 9 and **28'000 images to predict**.
 In `cnn_model.lua` you can find exact model which is used in learning.